Last Updated on December 18, 2025 by Black Sunshine Media

 Fred Neil – Fred Neil (1966)

-Fred Neil is a fine songwriter with a nifty baritone voice, best known for “Everybody’s Talkin’” (made famous by Harry Nilsson, featured in the film Midnight Cowboy), and “Dolphins” (covered by Tim Buckley), but he doesn’t deserve an entire album.
+Fred Neil is a fine songwriter with a nifty baritone voice, best known for “Everybody’s Talkin’” (made famous by Harry Nilsson, featured in the film Midnight Cowboy), and “Dolphins” (covered by Tim Buckley), but Neil doesn’t deserve an entire album.

 John Mayall’s Blues Breakers – Blues Breakers With Eric Clapton (1966)